philip860/Ansible_EDA_Install_Collection/roles/fix_bad_default_eda_images_used/README.md

-# Waiting for Pods to come online
+# Temporary Fix for bad default Images Role

 ## Overview

-This Ansible role watches the AWX-pods to make sure they are fully initialized.
+This Ansible role pulls down older tested EDA images from quay.io/philip860  to make sure they are fully initialized.

 ## Key Functions

-- **Wait for pods to initialize**: Watches kubernetes AWX-Pods.
+- **Work around for issue with version: main & version: 1.0.2**: Pulls down and replaces k3s default EDA images with ones from quay.io/philip860.

 ## Usage

-This role should be executed as part of an AWX installation process where K3s is required as the Kubernetes environment and Nginx is used as the ingress controller.
+This role should ONLY be used if you experience an issue using the default images in your environment.

 ## Documentation

-For more details on AWX installation and Kubernetes configuration, refer to:
+For more details on EDA installation and Kubernetes configuration, refer to:
 - [Kuberentes Documentation](https://kubernetes.io/docs/home/)